yiisoft/yii2/docs/guide/test-overview.md

 - it keeps you concentrated only on one thing - currently developing feature, and not in whole project.
 Thus you only write code that you really need;
 - it lets you know immediately if something will go wrong or functionality of some features will be broken;
 - it lets you understand the use case of feature you are developing now and you are able to build systems with clear interfaces;
-- it lets you understand dependencies between code and how to solve them to make system decoupled, particular with IoC.
+- it lets you understand dependencies between code and how to solve them to make system decoupled, particular with [Inversion Of Control](http://en.wikipedia.org/wiki/Inversion_of_control) principle.

 TDD can help you to build good decoupled systems, but it will not replace some basic knowledges of refactoring and structuring code, so you should not consider it as a `silver bullet`.
 It is almost always that you will think about code, features and specifications before writing any test case.